ullenius/megaman2-password/README.md

 The program then performs a [bit rotating left-shift operation](https://en.wikipedia.org/wiki/Circular_shift) on the **E-B** words depending on how many etanks there are.

-See Kevin Shekeltons excellent [original](https://github.com/kpshek/mm2pwd) Ruby-version for a more detailed explanation.
+See Kevin Shekelton's excellent [original](https://github.com/kpshek/mm2pwd) Ruby-version for a more detailed explanation.

 ## :floppy_disk: Build
 A Makefile is provided.
 Simply run: